jbtiglao/jbtiglao/README.md

 ### Hi there.👋 I'm Jane.

-I'm an Autism mom and advocate with a technical writing and legal background.
+I'm an Autism mom and advocate, technical writer, legal professional, and soon-to-be full-stack developer.
 I want to build accessible legal and special needs applications.

 - 😄 Pronouns: She/Her/Hers
 - 🌱 I’m currently learning how to code.